-Depreciation and Amortization
+Depreciation

 Property and equipment are carried at cost.
-Depreciation and amortization are calculated using the straight-line method.
+Depreciation is calculated using the straight-line method.
 It is the policy of the corporation to capitalize all property, furniture and equipment with an acquisition cost in excess of \$5,000.

 When assets are retired or disposed of, the cost and related accumulated depreciation are removed from the accounts, and any resulting gain or loss is reflected in income for the period.
 The cost of maintenance and repairs is charged to income as incurred; significant renewals and betterments are capitalized.
 Donated property is capitalized at fair value.